Football Official

 Why are the pylons out-of bounds but is called TD if touched-look where they are.

-Asked by pschamplin almost 10 years ago
+Asked by pschamplin about 10 years ago

 Why, in soccer, is the sideline inbounds?
 It's the definition.
 The pylons are not out of bounds; they are part of the goal line "extended".
 When the ball, while being carried, hits one, it is breaking the plane of the goal.
 Like wise, if the ball is carried outside the pylon but the player touches the pylon, it is a touchdown since the ball has crossed the goal line "extended".